-The Compensation Committee believes that equity-based compensation is an effective means of aligning the long-term interests of Sonic's key officers and employees with those of its stockholders, to provide incentives to, and to attract and retain and to encourage equity ownership by, key officers and employees providing services to Sonic and its subsidiaries upon whose efforts Sonic's success and future growth depends.
-Sonic's long-term equity compensation program is based principally upon awards under the 2004 Stock Incentive Plan (although no further grants can be made under the 2004 Stock Incentive Plan) and the 2012 Stock Incentive Plan of (i) performance-based restricted shares of Class A Common Stock, (ii) performance-based restricted stock units convertible into shares of Class A Common Stock, and/or (iii) options to purchase Class A Common Stock.
-The size of awards of restricted stock, restricted stock units or stock options are based generally upon a subjective evaluation of the executive's performance by the Compensation Committee, executive compensation of comparable companies and management's recommendations submitted to the Compensation Committee's evaluation considers a number of non-quantitative factors, including the responsibilities of the individual officers for and contribution to Sonic's operating results (in relation to other recipients of Sonic equity awards), and their expected future contributions, as well as prior awards to the particular executive officer.
+The Compensation Committee believes that equity-based compensation is an effective means of aligning the long-term interests of Sonic's key officers and employees with those of its stockholders, to provide incentives to, and to attract and retain and to encourage equity ownership by, key officers and employees who provide services to Sonic and its subsidiaries upon whose efforts Sonic's success and future growth depends.
+Sonic's long-term equity compensation program is based principally upon awards under the 2012 Stock Incentive Plan (and previously the 2004 Stock Incentive Plan) of (i) performance-based restricted shares of Class A Common Stock, (ii) performance-based restricted stock units convertible into shares of Class A Common Stock and/or (iii) options to purchase Class A Common Stock.
+The size of awards of restricted stock, restricted stock units or stock options is based generally upon a subjective evaluation of the executive's performance by the Compensation Committee, executive compensation of comparable companies and management's recommendations submitted to the Compensation Committee.
+The Compensation Committee's evaluation considers a number of non-quantitative factors, including the responsibilities of the individual executive officers for and their contributions to Sonic's operating results (in relation to other recipients of Sonic equity awards) and their expected future contributions, as well as prior awards to the particular executive officer.

-On February 12, 2014, the Compensation Committee determined it was in the best interests of Sonic's stockholders to grant performance-based restricted stock units to the Named Executive Officers of Sonic for the 2014 calendar year under the 2004 Stock Incentive Plan in the following amounts: Mr. O. Bruton Smith, 80,241; Mr. B. Scott Smith, 69,306; Mr. David Bruton Smith, 47,137; Mr. Jeff Dyke, 61,883; and Mr. Heath R. Byrd, 42,430.
+On February 23, 2018, the Compensation Committee determined it was in the best interests of Sonic's stockholders to grant performance-based restricted stock units to the Named Executive Officers of Sonic for the 2018 calendar year under the 2012 Stock Incentive Plan in the following amounts: Mr. O. Bruton Smith, 107,123 restricted stock units; Mr. David Bruton Smith, 92,525 restricted stock units; Mr. B. Scott Smith, 92,525 restricted stock units; Mr. Jeff Dyke, 82,615 restricted stock units; and Mr. Heath R. Byrd, 57,737 restricted stock units.

-These restricted stock units were subject to forfeiture based upon Sonic's achievement of defined EPS levels for the 2014 calendar year, using the same parameters for determining adjusted EPS as established by the Compensation Committee for the executive officers' Incentive Compensation Plan cash bonus terms for 2014 (see "Annual Cash Compensation - Performance-Based Cash Bonuses" above).
-The Compensation Committee chose the adjusted EPS performance criteria for the restricted stock unit grants for the same reasons as it was chosen to be the primary performance criteria for performance-based cash bonuses, as set forth above.
-Subject to meeting the adjusted EPS performance condition, the performance-based restricted stock unit awards vest in three annual installments, with 25% vesting on March 31, 2015, 30% vesting on February 12, 2016 and 45% vesting on February 12, 2017.
-The Compensation Committee chose to establish a one-year defined EPS performance condition primarily because of the difficulty of providing an accurate forecast for Sonic's EPS for a three-year future period.
-Depending on the extent to which Sonic met the specified adjusted EPS performance objectives, the restricted stock units granted to the Named Executive Officers were subject to performance-based forfeiture as follows:
+These restricted stock units were subject to forfeiture based upon Sonic's achievement of Adjusted EPS levels for the 2018 calendar year, using the same parameters for determining Adjusted EPS as established by the Compensation Committee for the executive officers' annual cash bonus terms for 2018 (see "-Annual Cash Compensation-Performance-Based Cash Bonus for 2018").
+The Compensation Committee chose

+Adjusted EPS performance for the restricted stock units for the same reason as it was chosen to be the primary performance criterion for performancebased cash bonuses, as set forth above.
+The Compensation Committee chose to establish a one-year Adjusted EPS performance condition primarily because of the difficulty of providing an accurate forecast for Sonic's EPS for a three-year future period.
+Depending on the extent to which Sonic met the specified Adjusted EPS performance objectives, the restricted stock units granted to the Named Executive Officers were subject to performancebased forfeiture as follows:
-Percentage of

-Restricted Stock Unit Grant

-2014 Adjusted EPS to Remain Outstanding

-\$2.11 or more 100% (No forfeiture)

-\$1.92 66.67% (33.33% forfeiture)

-\$1.44 50% (50% forfeiture)

-Less than \$1.44 0% (100% forfeiture)
+2018 Adjusted EPS Percentage of Restricted Stock Unit Grant to Remain Outstanding 105% of Target Objective 100% (No forfeiture) 100% of Target Objective 71.43% (28.57% forfeiture) 75% of Target Objective 42.86% (57.14% forfeiture) Less than 75% of Target Objective 0% (100% forfeiture)

-For adjusted EPS performance below \$1.44, the restricted stock unit grants would be forfeited in their entirety.
-For adjusted EPS performance between \$1.44 and \$1.92 or between \$1.92 and \$2.11, the percentage of restricted stock unit grants that would remain outstanding would be determined on a pro rata basis between the two applicable levels.
+For Adjusted EPS performance below 75% of the Adjusted EPS target objective, the restricted stock unit grants would be forfeited in their entirety.
+For Adjusted EPS performance from 75% to 100% of the Adjusted EPS target objective or between 100% and 105% of the Adjusted EPS target objective, the percentage of restricted stock unit grants that would remain outstanding would be determined on a pro rata basis between the two applicable objective levels.